williamssam/WilliamsSamuel_CheckitFE/README.md

 ## Features
 - Displays SpaceX capsule metrics
 - Displays SpaceX capsule details on a data table and view more information about each capsule
-- Filter capsule table by launch date, status and type
+- Filter table by launch date, status and type
 - Search table